corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/maintenance-mode.md

 The following maintenance tasks are currently supported:

-- Perform RPC Audit table clean-up
+- Perform RPC audit table clean-up
 - Run message ID clean-up
-- Ledger Recovery distribution record clean-up
+- Ledger recovery distribution record clean-up

-You can also specify a single custom flow to be run as part of maintenance mode.
+You can also specify a single custom flow to be run as part of maintenance mode; see [Configuring custom maintenance flows]({{< relref "#configuring-custom-maintenance-flows" >}})

 ## Configuring node maintenance mode